Michael Bennett (defensive tackle, born 1993): College career

 As a true freshman in 2011, Bennett played in all 13 games, recording 17 tackles and three quarterback sacks.
 As a sophomore in 2012, Bennett played in only eight games due to injury.
 As a junior in 2013, Bennett started all 13 games, recording 44 tackles and 7.5 sacks.

 Professional career

+Pre-draft

 Bennett, who was unable to work out at the 2015 NFL Combine due to injury, pulled up on his 40-yard dash attempt at Ohio State's Pro Day with a hamstring problem.
 The injury forced him to withdraw from the other on-field drills.

 Jacksonville Jaguars

-On May 2, 2015, Bennett was drafted by the Jacksonville Jaguars with the 180th overall pick in the sixth round of the 2015 NFL Draft.
+On May 2, 2015, Bennett was selected by the Jacksonville Jaguars with the 180th overall pick in the sixth round of the 2015 NFL draft.
 In 13 games of his rookie season, Bennett recorded ten tackles and half a sack.

 On September 3, 2016, Bennett was placed on injured reserve.

 On September 19, 2017, Bennett was again placed on injured reserve after suffering a pectoral injury.

 On September 11, 2018, Bennett was released by the Jaguars.